Debrett's: Appearances in popular culture

 In the opening pages of Jane Austen's Persuasion (1818), the vain and snobbish Sir Walter Elliot loves to look at his own family's entry in Debrett's.

-An out-of-date Debrett's is a key plot element in an Elizabeth Mapp story (1920–1939) by E. F. Benson.

 In series three of the television series Downton Abbey, Cora Crawley, The Countess of Grantham mentions Debrett's in jest when defending the choice of her late daughter, Sybil, to have her daughter baptised as Catholic.

 There was a storyline in Doonesbury where Zonker had a large cash windfall with which he planned to purchase a British peerage.
 To prepare for his new role, he had a friend quiz him from Debrett's, to great comic effect.

 In Brideshead Revisited by Evelyn Waugh, Sebastian and Charles visit Brideshead together for the first time, and Sebastian will not let Charles meet his family.
 He comments: "You don't know what you've been saved.
 There are lots of us.
 Look them up in Debrett."

 In Montague Rhodes James's "The Residence at Whitminster", Uncle Oldys draws his information about the spooking Viscount Kildonan from Debrett's Peerage: "It's all in Debrett's – two little fat books".

 In season 2 of Bridgerton, Kate Sharma refers to Debrett's while discussing potential suitors for her sister.

 In Noël Coward's song "The Stately Homes of England" (from 1938 musical Operette), four British noblemen sing: "Reading in Debrett of us, / This fine patrician quartette of us, / We can feel extremely proud."
 Another song by Coward, "Imagine the Duchess's Feelings", states that "dignity lurks / in the shadows of Debrett".